dingliu/automation-scripts/README.md

 # Powershell Scripts

-Some PowerShell scripts for Windows PC maintenance.
+Some PowerShell and AutoHotKey scripts for Windows PC maintenance.